LOADING ...

 Yeah, you rem--

-Phyllis: Look at that, right that, there . . . mmm . . .
+Phyllis: Look at that, right that, right . . . mmm . . .

 Our other single, "The Bun"?
 See, this, this was our last composition . . .

 Phyllis: Oh, God!
-Oh, I remember too . . . yeah . . .
+Oh, I that too . . . yeah . . .

 Phyllis: Look at this, when he did at the fare . . .

-No . . . it's better, I'll tell you something . . .
+Phyllis: No . . . better, I'll tell you something . . .

 Don: But we got it all out.

-Phyllis: I don't know, I have to think this, 'cause I gotta tell him.
+Phyllis: I don't know, I have to think about this, 'cause I gotta tell him.
 Ah!
 I'll go back!
-I can't be bother 'cause my mind it's too, it's too crazy, it's going, it's driving me nuts already, I have to think about work, I have to think about him, I have to think about . . .
+I can't be bother 'cause my mind it's too, it's too crazy, it's going, it's driving me nuts already, I have to think work, I have to think about him, I have to think about . . .

-Stumuk: Maybe I oughta face it, after twelve years "The Bun" just isn't a hit.
-Maybe I'm approaching it wrong. at him, a musician, a natural musician.
+Stumuk: I oughta face it, after twelve years "The Bun" just isn't a hit.
+Maybe I'm approaching it wrong.
+Look at him, a musician, a natural musician.
 This Motorcity was a serious little boy.
 Liked to pull down the shades before helping her with the dishes.

 Phyllis: Oh, look at that!
-I remember --let me stop that and see how the fume was coming out of his mouth, and the way the lips, the lips, so beautiful and the . . .
+I remember --let me stop that and see how the fume was out of his mouth, and the way the lips, the lips, so beautiful and the hamburger . . .

-Try to do something like that.
+Massimo: Try to do something that.

-Stumuk: Like
+Like that?

-Maledetto figlio di puttana.
+Massimo: figlio di puttana.

 FZ: He's on set.

-Massimo: E non il cazzo.
+E non cagarmi il cazzo.

-A non cacarmil catzo.
+Stumuk: A non catzo.

-Massimo: I have a big bunch of minchia!
+'Cause I have a big bunch of minchia!

-A big bunch of minchia!
+Stumuk: A big of minchia!

 Stumuk: Can you